wp-plugins/thinktwit/readme.txt

  * Output can be filtered (using apply_filters)
  * Can optionally output "Follow @username" links
  * Automated cleanup process that runs periodically according to user setting
+ * Internationalised using i18n meaning that if it isn't in your language it's easy to translate!
+See Other Notes for more details.

 Requirements/Restrictions:
 -------------------------